ADA Lawsuits: Looking Back at 2024 and 2025 Forecast

 - Alt text is included for all images or non-text content.

-- Digital content is compatible with assistive technologies, such as screen readers.
+- Digital content is compatible with assistive technologies, including screen readers.

 - Users can navigate through content using keyboard commands or shortcuts alone.

-These are just some of the recommendations included in WCAG 2.1 that contribute to ADA compliance.
-For a more detailed list, view our ADA Compliance Checklist.
+These are just some of the accessibility standards in WCAG 2.1 that contribute to ADA compliance.
+For a more detailed list, view our Comprehensive WCAG Checklist.

-Most ADA lawsuits happen when individuals with disabilities encounter a barrier that prevents them from accessing or easily using digital content.
-For example, the U.S. Department of Justice (DOJ) filed a lawsuit against the State of Alaska Division of Elections for violating the ADA.
+Most website accessibility lawsuits happen when individuals with disabilities encounter accessibility issues that prevent them from accessing or easily using digital content.
+For example, the DOJ filed a lawsuit against the State of Alaska Division of Elections for violating the ADA.
 The lawsuit alleged that the State of Alaska failed to provide accessible voting machines, or if they did, they did not work.

 One voter with a visual disability required assistance to vote using a paper ballot as no magnification device was available.
 Another voter with difficulty walking, moving, writing, and talking also struggled to complete paperwork.
 No assistance was provided by poll workers in this instance.

-As the world becomes more digital, the legal risk surrounding organizations does as well.
-Businesses must ensure they’re compliant with ADA accessibility guidelines or face potential legal consequences, including expensive lawsuits and demand letters.
-By conducting regular accessibility audits, participating in training, and keeping accessibility in mind from the beginning, businesses are better positioned to meet ADA standards.
+As the world becomes more digital, the legal risks surrounding organizations also increase.
+Businesses must comply with ADA accessibility guidelines or face potential legal consequences, including expensive ADA website lawsuits and demand letters.
+By conducting regular ADA audits, participating in accessibility training, and keeping accessibility in mind from the beginning, businesses are better positioned to meet ADA standards.

 Ensure ADA Compliance with AudioEye

-Ready to get started on your path to accessibility?
-Enter the URL of your digital content below.
+Ready to get started on the path to accessibility?
+Enter the URL of your digital content into our Web Accessibility Scanner below.

-Want to see AudioEye in action?
+Want to see how AudioEye can protect you from ADA lawsuits?
 Schedule a demo today!

 Ready to see AudioEye in action?